ibm-cloud-docs/account/iam-ibmid-change.md

 {: #change-ibm-id}

-As an account owner or administrator on the User management account management service, you can update a user's IBMid.
+As an account owner, you can update a user's IBMid.
 The new IBMid that you use to replace the current IBMid must already exist.
 {: shortdesc}

 The IBMid you're replacing is removed from the account.
 If you need the existing IBMid to continue to be a member of the account, you must invite the user again and reestablish their access.